How to Boost Volunteer Recruitment with These Outcome Metrics

 Data is Key for Effective Volunteer Recruitment

-Every year, VolunteerPro releases our state-of-the-industry Volunteer Management Progress Report to shine a light on current nonprofit trends.
-The data in this year’s report, released in January 2023, was tabulated based on survey responses from nearly 1,400 leaders of volunteers in 36 countries around the world.
+Every year, VolunteerPro releases our state-of-the-industry Volunteer Management Progress Report to highlight current nonprofit trends.
+The data in the 2023 report was tabulated based on survey responses from nearly 1,400 leaders of volunteers in 36 countries.

-When asked about issues surrounding volunteers, over 34% of this year’s respondents listed recruitment as their number one challenge.
-Many shared a sentiment similar to this one: “new volunteers aren’t submitting applications…our recruitment measures just aren’t working!”
+When asked about issues surrounding volunteers, over 34% of respondents listed recruitment as their number one challenge.
+Many shared a sentiment similar to this one: New volunteers aren’t submitting applications…our recruitment measures just aren’t working!”

-Without meaningful data to understand why current recruiting efforts are falling short, it’s very easy to make the flawed assumption that “people just don’t want to volunteer anymore” (another recurring comment from survey respondents).
+Without meaningful data to understand why current recruiting efforts fall short, it’s very easy to make the flawed assumption that “people just don’t want to volunteer anymore” (another recurring comment from survey respondents).

-Not only is this assumption incorrect (as evidenced by the hundreds of vibrant, growing volunteer programs also represented in this year’s report), it is also incredibly self-defeating.
+Not only is this assumption incorrect (as evidenced by the hundreds of vibrant, growing volunteer programs also represented in the report), it is also incredibly self-defeating.
 If your team believes that their volunteer recruitment efforts are doomed to fail, they almost certainly will be.

 Without the data, your team really has no way to know for sure.
-This year’s survey results indicate that very few nonprofits (less than a third) are actively tracking volunteer outcome metrics, which unfortunately leaves many without the vital information necessary to correct course and improve results.
+The 2023 survey results indicate that less than 1/3 of nonprofits actively track volunteer outcome metrics, which leaves many without the vital information to correct course and improve results.

 Boost Volunteer Recruitment with 4 Key Volunteer Outcome Metrics

-These four metrics are key performance indicators for every volunteer volunteer-involving organization’s overall program health:
+These four metrics are key performance indicators for every volunteer-involving organization’s overall program health:

-Data from these metrics can help your team to identify pinch points in the volunteer life cycle, so you can more accurately identify underlying reasons why a process “just isn’t working” and make needed adjustments to more effectively your boost volunteer recruitment efforts.
+Data from these metrics can help your team identify pinch points in the volunteer life cycle.
+They allow you to more accurately identify underlying reasons why a process “just isn’t working” and make needed adjustments to boost volunteer recruitment efforts.

-If, for instance, your new volunteer conversion rate is low, you could look at your application process for ways to simplify the process and open the door wider for those interested.
+New conversion rate is low?
+Perhaps evaluate your application process for ways to simplify it and open the door wider for those interested.

-If your new volunteer conversion rate is robust but your monthly churn rate is high, you examine your training and onboarding for areas that might be intimidating or confusing for new volunteers.
+If your new volunteer conversion rate is robust but your monthly churn rate is high, you can examine your training and onboarding for intimidating or confusing components.

-If your annual volunteer retention rates indicate that volunteers aren’t staying past a year, you could dig deeper into your volunteer experience to improve areas that may be hindering a sense of community, identity, and engagement.
+Do your annual retention rates indicate that volunteers aren’t staying past a year?
+Consider investigating the volunteer experience to improve areas that hinder a sense of community, identity, and engagement.

-Tracking “micro-conversions” at each step, from recruitment through onboarding, will help to diagnose where your current system may be failing you.
+Tracking “micro-conversions” at each step, from recruitment through onboarding, helps diagnose where your current system is failing you.

 Want more ideas on key data points to boost volunteer recruitment?
 Check out these Nonprofit KPIs Your Volunteer Program Should be Tracking HERE>>